vapor/docs/4.0/docs/deploy/docker.md

 The Docker Compose file in your new Vapor App will define services for running your app, running migrations or reverting them, and running a database as your app's persistence layer.
 The exact definitions will vary depending on which database you chose to use when you ran `vapor new`.

 Note that your Docker Compose file has some shared environment variables near the top.
+(You may have a different set of default variables depending on whether or not you're using Fluent, and which Fluent driver is in use if you are.)

 ```docker
 x-shared_environment: &shared_environment
   LOG_LEVEL: ${LOG_LEVEL:-debug}